xiongye77/eks-demo/README.md

 8 Some packages use helm to isntall to different namespaces
 ![image](https://user-images.githubusercontent.com/36766101/207176625-d496c25f-1b84-4986-a7ab-6f4fed266bbb.png)

-9 To use IAM roles for service accounts in your cluster, you must create an IAM OIDC Identity Provider.
+9 To use IAM roles for service accounts in your cluster, you must create an IAM OIDC (OpenID Connect) Identity Provider.
+OpenID Connect allows you to use JWTs to authenticate using third-party authentication services.

 ![image](https://user-images.githubusercontent.com/36766101/207186245-a625b5b1-997e-42e4-b8b3-73c063013a79.png)